 - You have never received a Sylvia Chu Scholarship

-- Please provide a letter (one to two pages) highlighting why attending a SUNYLA conference will benefit your professional development.
+To apply, please provide a letter (1–2 pages) that describes why attending this SUNYLA conference will benefit your professional development.
 The letter will be evaluated based on the following criteria:

-The Sylvia Chu Scholarship Committee will review the letters and present awards by May 12, 2017.
+The SUNYLA Scholarship Committee will review the applications and present awards by April 15, 2024.

 Who was Sylvia Chu?